davidguri/MagiCalc/README.md

 # MagiCalc

-A calculator app that calculares your phone number
+A calculator app that calculates your phone number